A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise: The continuous problem

 From \cite[Theorem 5.1.3]{liu2015stochastic} (see also \cite[Theorem 2.2]{gyongy2009rate} or \cite[Theorem 6.7]{da2014stochastic}) we infer the well-posedness of the problem under consideration.
 In particular, we have the following result. \begin{theorem} The problem \eqref{eq:contSPDE} has a unique solution.
 In addition,

 \end{theorem}

-Well-posedness being established, we consider the question of nonnegativity-preservation.
+Having established well-posedness of the problem, we now turn to the question of nonnegativity preservation.
 Under the additional assumption that $f(0)=0$ (cf. \eqref{eq:f}), nonnegativity-preservation for solutions to the problem subject to a nonnegative initial datum $u_0 \in L^2(D;\mathbb{R}_{\geq 0})$ is, in fact, a consequence of the following more general \textit{comparison principle}, the proof of which is based on ingredients that are analogous to those of the comparison principle stated in \cite[Theorem 2.1]{donati1993white} and \cite[Theorem 2.5]{Kotelenez-1992}. \begin{theorem} Let $\overline{u}$ and $\underline{u}$ be two solutions to \eqref{eq:contSPDE} with corresponding initial data $\overline{u}_0, \underline{u}_0\in L^2(D)$, such that $\overline{u}_0(x) \geq \underline{u}_0(x)$ for Lebesgue almost all $x \in D$; then,

 \end{theorem}